-In this blog, we list the five top common complaints against Chinese manufacturers (according to our experience on the ground), and how you – as the customer – can protect yourself against them.
+In this blog, Made in China- Complaints about manufactured goods, we list the five top common complaints against Chinese manufacturers (according to our experience on the ground), and how you – as the customer – can protect yourself against them.

 Elsewhere in this blog, we had cautioned businesses who manufacture in China to beware of the golden sample.
 This refers to the wonderful sample a Chinese factory may send you that is meant to be the benchmark against which the rest of your products are measured to ensure quality control.

 A frequent complaint among those who import goods and components from China is that the mass produced product often does not match the sample.